rqlite/rqlite/README.md

 ## Log Compaction
 rqlite does perform log compaction.
 After a configurable number of changes to the log, rqlite snapshots the SQLite database.
 And at start-up rqlite loads any existing snapshot.

+Review [issue #14](https://github.com/otoolep/rqlite/issues/14) to learn more about how snapshots affect node restart time.

 ## Limitations
  * SQLite commands such as `.schema` are not handled.
  * Using `PRAGMA` directives has not been tested either.